 - Eye Scream: Dovin Baan takes a face full of shrapnel, losing his eyes in the process.

 - Final Battle: After at least three years of build-up starting all the way back in Oath of the Gatewatch (2016), and arguably further back then that, this details the culmination of Bolas' decades long plan, and the alliance of dozens of Planeswalkers, and all of Ravnica, trying to stop him.

 - Killed Offscreen: Nicol Bolas kills Niv-Mizzet shortly before the start of the book, and Niv-Mizzet is first seen as a spirit in a Soul Jar.
 He eventually gets brought back to life.

 - Late to the Tragedy: The Gatewatch arrive on Ravnica thinking they only have a short time to warn the Guilds about Bolas... only to discover he'd been there for weeks, with the Guilds having already tried and failed to stop him, and Niv-Mizzet has already been killed in battle against him.

-- Loads and Loads of Characters: Features not only every named Planeswalker in the franchise's current era, not to mention a sizable portion of Ravnica's recurring characters, but introduces several new ones, most prominently Teyo and Rat.
+- Loads and Loads of Characters: The story features every named Planeswalker in the franchise's current era, a sizable portion of Ravnica's recurring characters, and several new individuals as well, most prominently Teyo and Rat.

-- Reforged into a Minion: The dead gods of Amonkhet have been reanimated as the God-Eternals, the most powerful zombies in Bolass undead army.
+- Reforged into a Minion: The dead gods of Amonkhet have been reanimated as the God-Eternals, the most powerful zombies in Bolas' undead army.